-Figure 12 shows the results of an oceancalibration with CMOD5n where also the level 1b corrections have been applied.
-The difference ranges from -0.20 dB to +0.06 dB.
-This is a clear improvement with respect to the uncorrected cases (see Figure 10).
-The difference between Figure 12a) and Figure 12b) is very small.
+Figure 9 shows the results of an ocean calibration with CMOD5n where also the level 1b corrections have been applied.
+The difference ranges from -0.11 dB to +0.06 dB on this small sample.
+This is a clear improvement though with respect to the uncorrected cases (see Figure 8).
+The difference between Figure 9a) and Figure 9b) is very small.
 The L1b corrections have effectively made the results alike.

-Figure 12 - Ocean calibration residuals of ASCAT backscatter values and simulated backscatter values from ECMWF real 10m winds.
-Data is from 2013-05-30 to 2013-06-03.

-- a) L1b version 901 with CMOD5n+NOC+level 1b corrections - b) L1b version 801 with CMOD5n+NOC+level 1b corrections
+Figure 9 - Ocean calibration residuals of ASCAT backscatter values and simulated backscatter values from ECMWF real 10m winds.
+Data is from 6 to 12 January 2014. a) L1b version 902 with CMOD5n+NOC+level 1b corrections; b) L1b version 901 with CMOD5n+NOC+level 1b corrections.

-7 Wind statistics
+6 Wind statistics

 In this section some statistics plots comparing ASCAT wind and ECMWF wind are given.
-Figure 13 shows the results for both L1b version 901 and 801.
+Figure 10 shows the results for both L1b version 902 and 901.
 The statistics for the two data sets are almost identical.
-This is to be expected because the L1b 901-to-801 correction is small and almost linear.
+This is to be expected because the L1b 902-to-901 correction is small and almost linear.
 The ECMWF winds are increased by 0.2 m/s in order to account for the difference between real 10-m winds (ECMWF) and equivalent neutral winds (ASCAT).
-When the wind speed difference shown in Figure 13a) is averaged over all WVCs it has a value of around -0.1 m/s.
-Figure 13b) shows the SD of the wind speed difference.
-Figure 13c) and Figure 13d) show the wind direction difference and SD of the wind direction difference respectively.
+When the wind speed difference shown in Figure 10a) is averaged over all WVCs it has a value of around -0.04 m/s.
+Figure 10b) shows the SD of the wind speed difference.
+Figure 10c) and Figure 10d) show the wind direction difference and SD of the wind direction difference respectively.

-Figure 13 - Wind comparison per WVC between ASCAT and ECMWF for L1b software versions 901 and 801.
+Figure 10 - Wind comparison per WVC between ASCAT and ECMWF for L1b software versions 902 and 901.
 Backscatter data is NOC and L1b-change corrected.
 Wind direction statistics are for the 2DVAR wind solutions for ECMWF U10N winds larger than 4 m/s.